carnegierobotics/multisense_viewer/README.md

 ## Installation
 ### Ubuntu:
 Head over to releases https://github.com/M-Gjerde/MultiSense/releases, download and install the deb package from the latest release.
-Tested on a clean Ubuntu 20.04 LTS.
+Compiled with gcc-9, tested on a clean Ubuntu 20.04 LTS.
 A runnable executable located at
 > /opt/multisense/MultiSense-viewer

+Run with root privileges to let the application configure the network for you.

 ### Windows
 No passing build yet.